mmuller88/mmblog/content/newsletter-19/index.md

 Thanks a lot to the author [MD Sarfaraj](https://dev.to/yourmdsarfaraj)

-## Serverless apps : Why IaC should be the direction
+## Serverless apps: Why IaC should be the direction

 <https://zachjonesnoel.hashnode.dev/serverless-apps-why-iac-should-be-the-direction>

-A nice article for why to use Infrastructure as Code (IAC).
+A nice article on why to use Infrastructure as Code (IAC).

 Thanks a lot to the author [Jones Zachariah Noel N](https://hashnode.com/@zachjonesnoel)